Gigi Hadid Sparks Fashion Controversy With Fake Hijab On ‘Vogue Arabia’ Cover

 “Gigi Hadid only claims her ethnicity when it’s time to post something controversial on instagram or to pose for Vogue Arabia,” writes a third Twitter critic.

-In response, CEO and publisher Shashi Menon for Vogue Arabia has said that the magazine will feature 90% original content and editorial content will be published in two languages to make it more accessible.
+In response, CEO and publisher Shashi Menon for Vogue Arabia has said that the magazine will feature 90 percent original content and editorial content will be published in two languages to make it more accessible.
 Menon went on to suggest that Ms. Hadid was perfect for the magazine’s cover, because she’s representative of the “marquee, high-gloss content in the region — across both print and digital” that Vogue Arabia seeks to bolster.

 [Featured Image by Neilson Barnard/Getty Images]